The following provides assignment policies for various categories of students or living arrangements.

 Transfer students admitted to Columbia College or the standard, four-year SEAS undergraduate program are guaranteed housing for a number of semesters proportional to their year of entry, provided they accept their assignment in the first semester of attendance at Columbia.

-Newly enrolled 3-2 SEAS transfer students registered in the Combined Plan Program may apply for housing through Columbia Residential and are eligible for housing in Carlton Arms their first year at CU.
+Newly enrolled 3-2 SEAS transfer students registered in the Combined Plan Program may apply for housing and are eligible for housing in Carlton Arms or Wien their first year at CU.
 3-2 SEAS transfer students are not guaranteed housing during their second year.
 There is a separate Housing lottery for 3-2 students to determine who may participate in Room Selection for the second year of the program

 Visiting students admitted to Columbia College are eligible for housing during the Spring term only.
 If space is available during the Fall term, Admissions may opt to admit a limited number of visiting students with housing privileges.